Plenty Canada

 Picture

-Plenty Canada incorporates indigenous knowledge and experience, in addition to western science, in its efforts to preserve biodiversity.
+Plenty Canada incorporates Indigenous knowledge and experience, in addition to western science, in its efforts to preserve biodiversity.
 With traditional indigenous cultures focused on the importance of nature, the destruction of native species is of great significance.

 Although there are methods in place to remove invasive species, in areas where they have become abundant removal is very difficult.
 Preventing the spread of invasive species is the most effective way to preserve biodiversity.